Modelling the Stochastic Importation Dynamics and Establishment of Novel Pathogenic Strains using a General Branching Processes Framework: Methods

 $k(\cdot)$ is an individual rate density that determines the rate at which secondary infectious cases are produced over an infector's lifetime \cite{pakkanen2023unifying}, depending on the individual's time-since-infection.
 We note that there is a subtle distinction between the change in infectivity of an individuals over their infectious period, and variability in the length of individuals' infectious periods, and it is often the case in time-since-infection models that the parameters $k(\cdot)$ and $(1-L(\cdot))$ are simply combined into a single parameter that determines the variability in infectiousness over an individuals lifetime.
 For a discussion of this distinction, we refer readers to Chapter 1 of \cite{diekmann2013mathematical}.

 The behaviour of the process is governed by the average number of secondary cases produced by a single infectious individual at time $t$, taking into account changes in transmissibility after time $t$.
-We denote this quantity by $\mathcal{R}(t) = \mathbb{E}[N(t)]$, which is analogous to the \emph{case-reproduction number} defined by Wallinga and Teunis \cite{wallinga2004different}.
+We denote this quantity by $\mathcal{R}(t) = \mathbb{E}[K(t)]$, which is analogous to the \emph{case-reproduction number} defined by Wallinga and Teunis \cite{wallinga2004different}.
 We have that:

 We will mostly restrict attention to the case where the transmission parameter $\rho(t)$ does not depend on time $t$, so that $\rho(t) = \rho_0$.
-In this case, the system is, equivalently, governed by the Malthusian growth parameter, $\alpha$, which is the solution (if a solution exists) to the classical Lotka-Euler equation:
+When $\rho(t)$ is constant, the system is, equivalently, governed by the Malthusian growth parameter, $\alpha$, which is the solution (if a solution exists) to the classical Lotka-Euler equation:

+For $\mathcal{R} > 1$ (where we write $\mathcal{R} = \mathcal{R}(t)$ in the case that $\rho(t)$ is constant), a solution to the above integral always exists.
 The mean prevalence $\mu(t) = \mathbb{E}[Z(t)]$ grows asymptotically according to the exponential $\mathrm{e}^{\alpha t}$.
-In the most general case, where the global transmission parameter $\rho(t)$ and the infectious period distribution $L(\tau, v)$ both depend on time, we have the probability generating functions (PGF) for the prevalence of the process (see \cite{penn2023intrinsic} for a derivation) as integral equations:
+In the most general case, where the global transmission parameter $\rho(t)$ and the infectious period distribution $L(\tau, v)$ both depend on time, we have the probability generating function (PGF) for the prevalence of the process (see \cite{penn2023intrinsic} for a derivation) as integral equations:

 The above is the PGF in the most general case, which accounts for the time-dependent global transmission parameter $\rho(t)$ and lifetime distribution $L(\tau, v)$.
 In this case, we require the dependence of the PGF $Q(t, u, v)$ on an additional parameter $v$, which denotes the time of the initial case.
 If, instead, we have $\rho(t) = \rho_0$ and $L(\tau, v) = L(\tau)$ independent of time, the renewal equations for the PGF have a simpler expression without any dependence on the initial condition $v$ \cite{crump1969general}: